 The Shareholder Directive - SRD II

-Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not, all areas of the financial markets.
-This has been a systematic process that has focussed, in large part in addressing the behaviour of large institutions and the market infrastructures.
+Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not all, areas of the financial markets.
+This has been a systematic process that has focused, in large part, on addressing the behaviour of large institutions and market infrastructures.

-However, an important piece is now coming to the fore and that is assuring the rights of all shareholders of equities listed in the EU and to a certain degree those of an issuer.
-In order to achieve this, the original Shareholders Rights Directive (SRD) that first codified corporate governance rules for EU companies and entitlement to shareholders’ rights across borders, was revised.
+However, an important piece has come to the fore and that is assuring the rights of all shareholders of equities listed in the EU and to a certain degree those of an issuer.
+In order to achieve this, the original Shareholder Rights Directive (SRD) that first codified corporate governance rules for EU companies and entitlement to shareholder rights across borders, was revised.

-The directive will ultimately impact existing responsibilities, procedures and the systems that support them in delivering all corporate actions and proxy voting by all intermediaries in a custody chain.
-This will cover all aspects of SRD II such as the identification of shareholders, transmission of information, facilitation of exercise of shareholders rights, general meeting notifications and instructions, the transparency of institutional investors, asset managers and proxy advisors, remuneration of directors and related party transaction.
-Final intermediaries in a custody chain will in particular have to review their interaction with the ultimate shareholder in order to identify where improvements need to be made.
+The directive has ultimately impacted long established responsibilities, procedures and the systems that support them in delivering all Corporate Actions and General Meetings by all intermediaries in a custody chain.
+This covers all aspects of SRD II such as the identification of shareholders, transmission of information, facilitation of exercise of shareholders rights, General Meetings notifications and instructions, the transparency of institutional investors, asset managers and proxy advisors, remuneration of directors and related party transaction.
+Final intermediaries in a custody chain in particular have to review their interaction with the ultimate shareholder in order to identify where improvements need to be made.

 Clearstream contribution to improve operational efficiency

-Clearstream is actively participating in in working groups at both the national and pan-European levels to ensure that forthcoming changes contribute to improved operational efficiency.
-At Clearstream, we will communicate further details as and when standards are agreed upon.
+Clearstream has actively participated in working groups at both the national and pan-European levels to ensure that changes improved operational efficiency.

 At Clearstream we have supported our customers as of day one from Shareholder Identification to General Meetings Services.